-Minimum rents, excluding rents from our consolidated Simon Brand and Simon Business initiatives, increased \$405.4 million during the period.
-The net effect of the Property Transactions increased minimum rents \$368.0 million of which \$299.7 million was due to the operations of the Premium Outlet centers and other Properties acquired from Chelsea in October of 2004 (the "Chelsea Acquisition").
+Minimum rents, excluding rents from our consolidated Simon Brand and Simon Business initiatives, increased \$393.3 million during the period.
+The net effect of the Property Transactions increased minimum rents \$355.9 million of which \$299.7 million was due to the operations of the Premium Outlet centers and other Properties acquired from Chelsea in October of 2004 (the "Chelsea Acquisition").
 Total amortization of the fair market value of in-place leases increased minimum rents by \$25.1 million, including the impact of the Property Transactions, principally the result of the Chelsea Acquisition.
-Comparable rents, excluding rents from Simon Brand and Simon Business, increased \$37.5 million, or 2.7%.
-This was primarily due to the leasing of space at higher rents that resulted in an increase in base rents of \$40.8 million.
-In addition, increased rents from carts, kiosks, and other temporary tenants increased comparable rents by \$8.2 million.
+Comparable rents, excluding rents from Simon Brand and Simon Business, increased \$37.4 million, or 2.7%.
+This was primarily due to the leasing of space at higher rents that resulted in an increase in base rents of \$30.1 million.
+In addition, increased rents from carts, kiosks, and other temporary tenants increased comparable rents by \$6.7 million.
 Straight-line rents also increased by \$12.9 million year over year.

-Overage rents increased \$19.6 million of which \$16.1 million related to the Property Transactions, principally the Chelsea Acquisition.
+Overage rents increased \$19.2 million of which \$15.7 million related to the Property Transactions, principally the Chelsea Acquisition.
 Comparable overage rents increased \$3.5 million.

-Tenant reimbursements, excluding Simon Business initiatives, increased \$148.7 million.
-The Property Transactions accounted for \$128.4 million, \$98.3 million of which was due to the Chelsea Acquisition.
-The remainder of the increase of \$20.3 million, or 2.8% was in comparable Properties and was due to inflationary increases in property operating expenses, resulting in higher reimbursements.
+Tenant reimbursements, excluding Simon Business initiatives, increased \$142.3 million.
+The Property Transactions accounted for \$122.0 million of this increase, \$98.3 million of which was due to the Chelsea Acquisition.
+The remainder of the increase of \$20.3 million, or 2.8%, was in comparable Properties and was due to inflationary increases in property operating expenses, resulting in higher reimbursements.

-Management fees and other revenues increased \$5.0 million primarily due to increased leasing and development support activities for new joint venture Properties.
+Management fees and other revenues increased \$5.0 million primarily due to increased leasing and development fees generated through our support activities provided to new joint venture Properties.

-Total other income, excluding consolidated Simon Brand and Simon Business initiatives, decreased \$3.9 million.
+Total other income, excluding consolidated Simon Brand and Simon Business initiatives, decreased \$1.3 million.
 The aggregate decrease in other income included the following significant activity:

-- \$21.9 million decrease in our land sales activity on consolidated Properties; - the effect of the Property Transactions, principally Chelsea, which contributed \$5.7 million to the increase for the ancillary fees received from the Japanese Premium Outlet Properties;

-- increase in interest income of \$1.0 million; - collection of a \$4.1 million note receivable that had been previously reserved for; - \$2.5 million gain on the sale of air rights at the Villages at Southpark in North Carolina; - \$2.2 million in gains related to the sale of stock received in prior period bankruptcy proceedings; and - \$2.5 million in other net activity of the comparable Properties.
+- \$26.0 million decrease in our land sales activity on consolidated Properties; - the effect of the Property Transactions, principally Chelsea, which contributed \$5.7 million to the increase for the ancillary fees received from the Japanese Premium Outlet Properties; - increase in interest income of \$8.0 million; - collection of a \$4.1 million note receivable that had been previously reserved for; - \$2.5 million gain on the sale of air rights at the Villages at Southpark in North Carolina; - \$2.2 million in gains related to the sale of stock received in prior period bankruptcy proceedings; and - \$2.2 million in other net activity of the comparable Properties.

-Consolidated revenues from Simon Brand and Simon Business initiatives increased \$24.2 million to \$155.8 million from \$131.6 million.
+Consolidated revenues from Simon Brand and Simon Business initiatives increased \$23.3 million to \$155.0 million from \$131.7 million.
 The increase in revenues is primarily due to: